The french taxation of american pensions

 The different types of American retirement plans

-Here is a brief overview of the most commonly encountered retirement plans:
+Here’s a brief overview of the most common plans:

 401K plans